nkmathew/intern-portal/README.md

 + Login with google accounts since student emails are managed by gmail
 + Records login attempts
 + Ability to search within your log
++ A better looking error page with a different layout
++ Add gravatar support
++ Logout link should be in a dropdown with the dropbdown showing the truncated email, the avatar
++ The profile page should be moved to a modal from a tab opened through the dropdown in the logout link
++ Or the profile tab only becomes visible when opened from the dropdown in the navbar
++ Track user logins, record their ips and times maybe show in an account activity tab
++ Stackoverflow style notifications??

 ### Installation Steps